Looking4OffSwitch/ai-coding-agent/README.md

 A simple yet powerful code-editing agent built with Python and the Anthropic API.
 This agent can read files, list directories, and edit files based on natural language instructions.

-This is a Python port of the Go implementation from [How to Build an Agent](https://ampcode.com/how-to-build-an-agent) by Thorsten Ball.

 ## The Core Insight

 **An "agent" is simply an LLM with access to tools, running in a loop.**